Tacumbú prison

-Tacumbú is one of the barrios of Asunción and famous for the prison also referred to as "Tacumbú".
+Tacumbú is one of the barrios of Asunción, Paraguay and famous for the prison also referred to as "Tacumbú".
 The famous Tacumbú hill is also located in this neighbourhood.
 The majority of the streets of the city of Asunción and surrounding areas were cobbled with the rocks extracted from this hill.
-It is a working-class neighbourhood, located at only five minutes drive from Asuncion's downtown.
+It is a working-class neighbourhood, located at only five minutes' drive from Asuncion's downtown.